 No matter what the size of your event you’ll need a bunch of tools such as a contacts list that you share with all of your team and a critical path document that lists all the tasks, who's doing them, and where the dependencies are.
 You’ll need a marketing and communications plan.
 You’ll need to undertake some Health and Safety risk assessment (there’s a very comprehensive look at one of those over here).
 And if you’re fundraising then you’ll need a profile document that gives all the relevant information any potential partners will want to consider.
 The actual tools that we can provide you with here include:

 - Budget template

 - Read NZ's current schedule of author fees

-- Our template runsheet for the Speed Date an Author event format
+- Example of a runsheet (for a Speed Date an Author event format)

 - Some very general advice for event chairs

-Other great tools: There’s probably an app for that thing that you need to do... we use Toggl to keep track of how long things take, Trello for planning out the next steps and remembering where we got to, Doodle Poll for scheduling when we can all meet again, and Google Maps for figuring out how we’re going to get there.
+Other great tools: There’s probably an app for that thing that you need to help keep things organised.
+We use Toggl to keep track of how long things take, Trello for planning out the next steps and remembering where we got to, Doodle Poll for scheduling when we can all meet again, and Google Maps for figuring out how we’re going to get there.
 Other great tools we’ve heard about and have started tinkering with are Loomio for collaborative decision-making and Slack for information sharing.